Kevin MacLeod: Career

-MacLeod posts royalty-free music on his website Incompetech.
+MacLeod is a composer and music producer, who often posts royalty-free music on his website Incompetech.
 His music is free to use but requires formal credit, per the Creative Commons Attribution copyright license.
 Instead of crediting him, parties can pay a fee for a no-attribution license, which starts at $30 for one song, $50 for two songs, and $20 per song for three or more songs.
 MacLeod receives some advertising revenue from music streaming services but "otherwise relies on donations via Patreon."
 On his website's FAQ, he expressed disdain for the current state of copyright; he hopes to create "an alternate body of works that is able to compete with them."
 (Note: MacLeod, "FAQ" § Philosophy) In September 2011, MacLeod became able to assign ISRC codes for his music.

 The wide availability of his music has led to it being used in thousands of films and millions of videos on YouTube and other social media sites.
 As of 2017, his music is featured on one of the live feeds from the International Space Station, Earth From Space.
 The media that featured his music varies much, from Martin Scorsese's 2011 film Hugo to pornographic films.
 One of his songs, "Monkeys Spinning Monkeys", released on February 3, 2014, is among the most played on TikTok; from January through June 2021, it was played over 31.6 billion times.
 When Will Ferrell and Kristen Wiig presented an award at the 2024 Golden Globes, their use of MacLeod's 2010 song "Fluffing a Duck" was widely noted and gave him considerable attention.

+Artistry and legacy

 Since 2020, MacLeod has used artificial intelligence, especially Suno AI, to produce music.
-MacLeod does not publish any music created using Suno to Incompetech, music stores or streaming services.
+MacLeod does not publish any music created using Suno to Incompetech, music stores, or streaming services.

-Neely Swanson writes of MacLeod's music, "There was always a familiar quality to it.
-His music summons up a mood or feeling that’s instantly recognizable.
+The film critic Neely Swanson writes of MacLeod's music, "There was always a familiar quality to it.
+His music summons up a mood or feeling that's instantly recognizable.
 There is nothing new, just something that will already be satisfying."